xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 ![TreeSID+COE 2022-10-07 10.56.05.png]({{site.baseurl}}/images/TreeSID+COE 2022-10-07 10.56.05.png)

-Dashboard verifies the Tree-SID path that is rooted at node 5.
+Dashboard verifies the Tree-SID path that is rooted at Node-5.

 All the above conclude the configurations and outputs on PCE node.
 Now we can move to the Root node.